project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

 ---
 ## Overview

-A Library typically refers to a space, housing a large collection of books, study material or information.
+A Library typically refers to a space, housing a large collection of books, resources or information.
 Extending the literary meaning, Library, one of the key modules on Sunbird, displays all content created or uploaded on the platform.
 The library is accessible to all registered users.

 This documentation elaborates the various user interface elements of the Library